 So!
 I can’t be talking about wedding dresses without actually talking about some places to get them!
 Wee!!
 Here is a list of my favorite wedding wear designers and places to get wedding attire.

 Not gonna lie- I love Rue de Seine.
 The dresses are super unique (lots of texture, color, and movement) and basically scream bohemian, adventure bride.
 The atelier is actually located in Aukland NZ, and as someone in love with New Zealand I’m basically obligated to love these gowns.
 They are a bit on the pricer side, so if you have your heart set on one and they are out of budget you may need to look at a preowned dress (more on that later!)

 On a budget/short timeline: There are lots of strategies to get a killer dress on a budget or very quickly.
-A lot of designer dresses spend weeks in production limbo and if you’re planning an elopement on a short timeline, ordering a dress is often not an option.
+A lot of designer dresses spend weeks in production limbo and if you’re planning an elopement on a short timeline, ordering a dress from the designer is often not an option.
 My first suggestion is look for your local consignment shop.
 I actually found my wedding dress at a consignment shop and it was a designer dress at a significantly discounted price that I got to try on and walk out of the store with.
 You can also get a preowned wedding dress on websites such as preowned wedding or once wed.
 I know I already talked about BHLDN but their sale section can have a lot of gems that are a) super affordable and b) ships pretty fast.